muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Engagement_Content.rst

 See the :ref:`Reference` chapter for a detailed description of each value.

 ***************************************************************
-Practical Magic: Interpreting Data About Student Engagement
+Analytics in Action: Interpreting Data About Student Engagement
 ***************************************************************

 Most online courses experience periodic drops in student engagement that can be